– Writer(s): Roland THERON, Andreas PICHLER, Pierre-Olivier FRANCOIS, Joakim DEMMER Contact

-Through six (or seven) 52 min. episodes, this new series (sequel to "A Day in Europe" collection) puts the spotlight on what unites the inhabitants of Europe and what makes them interact within their national boundaries, as well as across the continent and with the rest of world.
+Through six 52 min. episodes, this new series (sequel to la collection "A Day in...Europe") puts the spotlight on what unites the inhabitants of Europe and what makes them interact within their national boundaries, as well as across the continent and with the rest of world.

 Europe is a continent and a political and economic entity as much as it represents a collection of communities and nations that are interconnected by history, culture, movement of people, huge infrastructure and also by a range of urban and rural landscapes that are amazingly diverse.

-But Europe is facing a “stress test” as climate change, demographics, pollution, technology and the rise of competing international powers challenge its welfare, questions its values and threatens its biotopes.
+But Europe is facing a “stress test” as climate change, the unsustainability of food and energy production, demographics and the migrant crisis, the digital revolution and the rise of competing international powers challenge its welfare, questions its values and threatens its biotopes.

-In its “seen from above” narrative, the series will tell the “living” Europe, as we experience it with our senses.
-Thus, the narrative highlights the many - and often unnoticed - complex realities that make Europe so “immediately recognisable”.
+In its “seen from above” narrative, the series will tell the “living” Europe thus highlighting the many - and often unnoticed - complex realities that make Europe so “immediately recognisable”.